botpress/docs/docs/integrating/external-api.md

 ![Content](../assets/tutorial-call-api-element.png)

-> 📖 What is templating?
+&gt; 📖 What is templating?
 Take a look at the [Mustache demo](https://mustache.github.io#demo) to understand how templating works in Botpress.

 Once everything completes, this is what your node should look like: